dirakx1/Dockeriot/README.md

 Applications of dockeriot include:
 * Testing and deploying of complex applications on many devices in a replicable and scalable way.
-* Easy integration of new features in a chain of devices allowing fast testing deploying and integration.
+* Fast integration of new features in a chain of devices allowing fast testing deploying and integration.
-* Easy integration with distributed technologies like blockchain.
+* Fast integration with distributed technologies like blockchain.

 Note: Although here we depict a general platform, the first layer that is developed is the "things layer"